-Admission to UWest is selective.
-All qualified applicants will be reviewed for admission.
-However, admission to the university is not guaranteed even if university requirements are met.
-To be considered for admission, applicants to the Bachelor of Arts and undergraduate-level certificate programs must submit official proof of graduation from high school or successful completion of the equivalent (e.g., GED), with a cumulative grade point average of 2.0 or higher.
+Admission to the university's undergraduate degree programs is selective.
+While all qualified applicants will be reviewed for admission, admission is not guaranteed even if university requirements are met.
+To be considered for admission, high school applicants to the Bachelor of Arts degree programs must submit official proof of graduation from high school or successful completion of its equivalent with a cumulative grade point average of 2.5 or higher.